symeo-io/symeo-python/README.md

 ## Symeo CLI options

-### Options for the `build` command
+### symeo-python build

+Build your python type classes from your contract file.

-`-c, --contract-file`
+`-c, --config-contract`

 The path to your configuration contract file.
 Default is `symeo.config.yml`.

-### Options for the `start` command
+### symeo-python start

+Start your application with your configuration values, either read from a local file or fetched from the Symeo platform.

-`-c, --contract-file`
+`-c, --config-contract`

 The path to your configuration contract file.
 Default is `symeo.config.yml`.

-`-f, --values-file`
+`-f, --config-values`

 The path to your local values file.
 Default is `symeo.local.yml`.

 `-k, --api-key`

 The environment api key to use to fetch values from Symeo platform.
 If empty, values will be fetched from local value file (`symeo.local.yml` by default).
-If specified, parameter `-f, --values-file` is ignored.
+If specified, parameter `-f, --config-values` is ignored.

 `-a, --api-url`

 The api endpoint used to fetch your configuration with the api key.
 Default is `https://api.symeo.io/api/v1/values`.

+### symeo-python validate

+Check that with your configuration values, either read from a local file or fetched from the Symeo platform, match your contract.

+`-c, --config-contract`

+The path to your configuration contract file.
+Default is `symeo.config.yml`.

+`-f, --config-values`

+The path to your local values file.
+Default is `symeo.local.yml`.

+#### `-k, --api-key`

+The environment api key to use to fetch values from Symeo platform.
+If empty, values will be fetched from local value file (`symeo.local.yml` by default).
+If specified, parameter `-f, --config-values` is ignored.

+#### `-a, --api-url`

+The api endpoint used to fetch your configuration with the api key.
+Default is `https://api.symeo.io/api/v1/values`.

-# Help
+## Help

 To get some help with the CLI, please use the following commands :